At Tatachilla, it’s personal

 Developing readers and writers

-Through the study of English our students learn to analyse, understand, communicate and build relationships with others and with the world around them.
+Through the study of English our students learn to communicate and express themselves, building relationships with others.